NicoleY77/generator-angularify/README.md

                 })
 ```

-Once the `stateChangeStart` event fires and target state name is `list`,  the `templateUrl` and  `controller` of targeted state with the scenario is to define to a given path and name.
-Then add `load`  to 'resolve' property and assign it a function that  returns a `promise`.
+Once the `stateChangeStart` event fires and target state name is `list`,  the `templateUrl` and  `controller` of target state with the scenario is to define to a given path and name.
+Then add `load`  to `resolve` property and assign it a function that  returns a `promise`.
 The function can ensure the controller and dependences `files`  are loaded in the proper order.
 Ultimately the `stateConfig` object will be shown below

 ```javascript
 {